pabloviquez/aws-authenticator/README.md

 # AWS Authenticator Helper

-This is a tool that helps the authentication process with AWS.
+This tool is a simple interface that handles the CLI authentication with Amazon Web Services using the Multi-Factor-Authentication (MFA).

 # Requirements